This article covers setting up a Raspberry Pi to run a Web app in kiosk mode on a touchscreen or monitor.

 Remote login again using ssh using your host name.

 In my case, again I would run:

 Step 5.
 Install minimum GUI components

-Before you can run the Chromium browser on a lite version of Raspbian, you will need a minimum set of GUI (Graphical User Interface) components to support it.
+Before you can run the Chromium browser on a lite version of Raspberry Pi OS, you will need a minimum set of GUI (Graphical User Interface) components to support it.

 While remotely logged in to the pi, run the following at the command line: